ptrsoft/.github/profile/README.md

 ![alt text](image-3.png)

-# Our Catlogue of Software Solutions
+# Our Catalogue of Software Solutions

 We have a core Agriculture business( https://promodeagro.com/ ) that aims to do E2E farmers to connect programs.For that we wrote a E2E application suit for managing our entire platform :